 On December 15, 2016, the Company gave notice of termination of the underlying option agreement.
 All outstanding work commitments were waived by the option holder.

 Battle Mountain - Mountain Boy (Signal and Temple)

-The Company received notices of default from the underlying option holders and is now in the process of returning the properties.
+The Company received notices of default from the underlying option holders and the Company has returned the properties.

 Battle Mountain - Pete Hanson